Caripson/ProML/docs/streaming.md

       granularity: "word"
 ```

-By making streaming a first-class citizen in the prompt specification, PromptLang allows developers to easily build the fast, interactive experiences that users have come to expect from modern AI applications.
+By making streaming a first-class citizen in the prompt specification, ProML allows developers to easily build the fast, interactive experiences that users have come to expect from modern AI applications.